VidZohar/Loan-Prediction-Project/README.md

 # Loan-Prediction-Project

+Short data science school project for the Intelligent Systems (AI & ML) class.

-Data science project using logistic regression to predict who can get a loan
+Use of logistic regression to predict who is eligible for a loan.